About our team

 Lindsay Walsh - Food Service Operations Manager

-Lindsay Walsh is new to the role of Food Service Operations Manager for the 2025 season but has been a parent volunteer since 2019.
+Lindsay Walsh manages the camp kitchen.
+She is a lunch lady with the Hazleton Area School District and has been a parent volunteer at Ferrwood since 2019.
 She earned a Bachelor of Science degree in Psychology from Penn State University and her secondary social studies teaching certificate from King's College.
 She is a Hazleton native, currently residing in Drums with her husband, Kevin, and their two incredible daughters.
 Lindsay grew up as a member of "Father Joe" Ferrara's congregation at Our Lady of Mt.
 Carmel Tyrolean Roman Catholic Church and as a violin student in his school philharmonic program.
 She loves Ferrwood's mission and the people it brings together.
 She says, "coming to camp always feels like coming home.
 It feels like family.
 It's a place where everyone is accepted and celebrated for exactly who they are.
 Few places in the world can provide that kind of peace and love."

 Emily Elinsky - Trombone Instructor